Given Missouri’s large size and location in the heart of the Midwest.

 17. Striped Lynx Spider

-A Striped Lynx Spider (Oxyopes salticus) is a type of lynx spider which lives on the ground.
+A Striped Lynx Spider (Oxyopes salticus) is a type of lynx spider that lives on the ground.
 It’s not very large and is distinguished from other species by its green color with brown stripes, which run laterally.
 It also has two humps along the underside of its body.

 However, this species exhibits predatory behavior, such as dragging prey into its nest to devour it.
-Or web-building behavior as they prefer to wrap up their prey before consuming it inside their home.
+Or web-building behavior, as they prefer to wrap up their prey before consuming it inside their home.

 18. Openfield Orbweaver